Moduli of hybrid curves I: Variations of canonical measures: Hybrid deformation spaces and moduli of hybrid curves

 \subsection{Deformations of stable curves}

-This section recalls basic standard results about deformations and degenerations of complex stable curves, with or without markings, which will be used in the construction of the hybrid moduli spaces as well as in the study of the monodromy and period maps, later in Section~\ref{sec:monodromy}.
-Our main reference is~\cite{ABBF}, which we follow closely, and refer to~\cite{ACG, DM69, Hof84} for more details.
+This section recalls standard results about deformations and degenerations of complex stable curves, with or without markings.
+These will be used in the construction of the hybrid moduli spaces as well as in the study of the monodromy and period maps (see Section~\ref{sec:monodromy}).
+We follow closely our main reference~\cite{ABBF} and refer to~\cite{ACGH, DM69, Hof84} for more details.